Frequently Asked Questions

 3. What GPA is required in order to be considered for admission?

-The Graduate School of Journalism at Columbia University has no minimum cumulative grade point average (GPA) requirement and accounts for differences in grading systems around the world in its admission process.
+The Columbia Journalism School has no minimum cumulative grade point average (GPA) requirement and accounts for differences in grading systems around the world in its admission process.

 4. Is the GRE required for admission?